fpgadeveloper/ethernet96/docs/source/getting_started.rst

 #.
 Vivado will run the script and generate the project.
 When it's finished, click Generate bitstream.
 #.
 When the bitstream is successfully generated, select "File->Export->Export Hardware".
    In the window that opens, tick "Include bitstream" and "Local to project".
-   **DO NOT** "Launch SDK".
 #.
-To build the SDK workspace, open a Linux command terminal and ``cd`` to the SDK directory in the repo.
+To build the Vitis workspace, open a Linux command terminal and ``cd`` to the Vitis directory in the repo.
 #.
-The SDK directory contains the ``build-sdk.tcl`` script that will build the SDK workspace containing the hardware
+The Vitis directory contains the ``build-vitis.tcl`` script that will build the Vitis workspace containing the hardware
    design and the software application.
 Run the build script by typing the following command:
-   ``<path-of-xilinx-sdk>/bin/xsdk -batch -source build-sdk.tcl``
+   ``<path-of-xilinx-vitis>/bin/xsct build-vitis.tcl``
-   Note that you must replace ``<path-of-xilinx-sdk>`` with the actual path to your Xilinx SDK installation.
+   Note that you must replace ``<path-of-xilinx-vitis>`` with the actual path to your Vitis installation.
 #.
-Please refer to the "README.md" file in the SDK subdirectory for instructions on running the software
+Please refer to the "README.md" file in the Vitis subdirectory for instructions on running the software
    application on hardware.
 #.
 To build the PetaLinux project, follow the steps in the following section.

 Build the PetaLinux projects
 ----------------------------

-Once the Vivado project(s) have been built and exported to SDK, you can now build the PetaLinux project(s).
+Once the Vivado project(s) have been built and exported, you can now build the PetaLinux project(s).

 ..
 NOTE:: The PetaLinux projects can only be built on a Linux machine (or virtual Linux machine).